PetarWho/Cobble-Abuser-9000/README.md

 <li>Teleport pad on one side of the farm and another on the other, so that when you reach the end, you can teleport back and continute mining.</li>
 <li>Stonk Pickaxe for mining the cobble</li>
 <li>Silverfish Pet or God Potion, since you need Haste 3 to insta-mine cobble.</li>
-<i>Note that god potions expire, if your expires while mining you won't be able to mine any cobble.</i>
+<i>Note that god potions expire, if your expires while mining you won't be able to mine any cobble.
+Another alternative is to use Haste 3 potions but they expire pretty fast.</i>
 <li>Personal Compactor with Enchanted Cobblestone inside to automate the crafting process.</li>
 <li>Large Enchanted Mining Sack, so you can store the enchanted cobble.</li>
 <li>Booster Cookie to access /bz for selling enchanted cobble.</li>